lookbook-hq/lookbook/docs/src/guide/getting-started.md

 ---

 It's quick and easy to get up and running with Lookbook.
-Follow this guide to get up and running quickly and then explore the rest of the docs to dive in deeper!
+Follow this guide to get up and running quickly and then explore the rest of the docs to dive in deeper.

 {{ toc }}

-## 1. Install Lookbook
+## Install Lookbook

 Add Lookbook to your `Gemfile` somewhere *after* the ViewComponent gem: